Cutting down trees with a Markov chainsaw: Introduction

 \section{Introduction}

-The subject of cutting down trees was introduced by \citet{MeMo1970,MeMo1974}.
+The subject of cutting down trees was introduced by Meir and Moon \cite {MeMo1970,MeMo1974}.
 One is given a rooted tree $T$ which is pruned by random removal of edges.
-At each step, only the portion containing the root is retained (we refer to the portions not containing the root as the \emph{pruned} portions) and the process continues until eventually the root has been isolated.
+At each step, only the portion containing the root is retained (we refer to the portions not containing the root as the \emph{pruned} portions), and the process continues until eventually the root has been isolated.
 The main parameter of interest is the random number of cuts necessary to isolate the root.
-(The dual problem of isolating a leaf or a node with a specific label has been considered by \citet{KuPa2008a,KuPa2008}.)
+The dual problem of isolating a leaf or a node with a specific label has been considered by Kuba and Panholzer \cite{KuPa2008a,KuPa2008}.

 The procedure has been studied on different deterministic and random trees.
-Essentially two kinds of random models have been considered for the tree: \emph{recursive trees} with typical inter-node distances of order $\log n$ \cite{MeMo1978,IkMo2007,DrIkMoRo2009,Holmgren2008}, and trees arising from critical, finite variance branching processes conditioned to have size $n$, with typical distances of order $\sqrt n$ \cite{Janson2006c,FiKaPa2006,Panholzer2003,Janson2004,Panholzer2006}.
-In this paper, we are interested in the latter family, and will refer to such trees as {\em conditioned trees} for short.
+Essentially two kinds of random models have been considered for the tree: \emph{recursive trees} with typical inter-node distances of order $\log n$ \cite{MeMo1978,IkMo2007,DrIkMoRo2009,Holmgren2008} and trees arising from critical, finite-variance branching processes conditioned to have size $n$, with typical distances of order $\sqrt n$ \cite{Janson2006c,FiKaPa2006,Panholzer2003,Janson2004,Panholzer2006}.
+In this paper, we are interested in the latter family, and will refer to such trees as \textit{conditioned trees} for short.

-For conditioned trees emerging from a progeny distribution with variance $\sigma^2\in(0,\infty)$, once divided by $\sigma \sqrt n$, the number of cuts required to isolate the root of a conditioned tree of size $n$ converges in distribution to a Rayleigh random variable with density $xe^{-x^2/2}$ on $[0,\infty)$.
-(In this form, under only a second moment assumption, this was proved by \citet{Janson2006c}; below we discuss earlier, partial results in this direction.)
+For conditioned trees emerging from a progeny distribution with variance $\sigma^2\in(0,\infty)$, once divided by $\sigma\sqrt n$, the number of cuts required to isolate the root of a conditioned tree of\vadjust{\goodbreak} size $n$ converges in distribution to a Rayleigh random variable with density $xe^{-x^2/2}$ on $[0,\infty)$.
+In this form, under only a second moment assumption, this was proved by Janson \cite{Janson2006c}; below we discuss earlier, partial results in this direction.
 The fact that the Rayleigh distribution appears here with a $\sqrt n$ scaling in a setting involving conditioned trees struck us as deserving of explanation.
 The Rayleigh distribution also arises as the limiting distribution of the length of a path between two uniformly random nodes in a conditioned tree, after appropriate rescaling.